With so many projects and tasks, how do you know which ones to prioritize?

 What is the RICE framework?

-The RICE framework is a prioritization method for assessing the potential value and priority of ideas and initiatives.
+The RICE framework is a prioritization method used to evaluate the potential value and priority of projects.
+It scores projects across 4 factors:

 The framework is also known as the RICE prioritization method, framework, process, or model, the RICE scoring model, the RICE scoring system, and the RICE analysis.